OctopusDeploy/OctopusDSC/README.md

 # OctopusDSC

-This repository contains a PowerShell modeul with DSC resources that can be used to install and configure an [Octopus Deploy](http://octopusdeploy.com) Server and Tentacle agent.
+This repository contains a PowerShell module with DSC resources that can be used to install and configure an [Octopus Deploy](http://octopusdeploy.com) Server and Tentacle agent.

 Read about the [cTentacleAgent](README-cTentacleAgent.md) or [cOctopusServer](README-cOctopusServer.md) resources.